morcs/beautiful-jekyll/2018-04-01-introduction-to-elm.md

 Elm is a programming language designed specifically for creating browser-based applications.
 In that sense, it's a bit like JavaScript.
 In most other ways though - it's nothing like JavaScript.

 Elm is a pure functional language (more on that later), with a syntax very similar to other ML-inspired languages such as Haskell and F#.
 Don't let that scare you off though, Elm is deliberately designed to be easy to understand.
-In fact, almost everything you learn from Elm can help you to break into those more "hardcore" functional languages.
+At the same time, almost everything you learn from Elm can help you to break into those more "hardcore" functional languages.

+As a traditional "object-oriented" developer - I've found that once you know some Elm, those languages start to look a lot more familiar.

 ### Elm is a front-end framework